-The Company Secretary has a direct line of communication with all Directors and is directly accountable to the Board, through the Chairman, on all matters to do with the proper functioning of the Board.
+The Company Secretary has a direct line of communication with all Directors and is directly accountable to the Board, through the Chairman, on all matters relating to the proper functioning of the Board.
 The Company Secretary is responsible for advising the Board and its Committees on governance, policy and procedural issues and the preparation of Board papers and minutes.